 Follow unloading procedures.

 The same strategy applies to unloading cargo.
 You want to unload freight quickly and efficiently, using best practices to reduce any possibility of damage.
-You will have the same temperature concerns when it is time to unload, so make sure the recipients are ready for the freight before you open up the doors.
+You will have the same temperature concerns when it is time to unload, so make sure the recipients are ready for the freight before opening the doors.

 Keep jumper cables nearby.